oils-for-unix/oils/doc/ref/chap-builtin-cmd.md

       echo 'failed'
     }

-By default, it fails with status 1.
-You can change this with a typed arg:
+You can override the default status of 10 by passing a named arg:

    error 'Missing /tmp' (status=9)